geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 **Abbreviation:** Contributors were consistent in their preference for `tho’` and `thro’` as abbreviations that, presumably, facilitated handwriting.
 The reasons for wide adoption of abbreviations such as `pow’r` or `clos’d` are less clear.
 Perhaps this use was intended to remove ambiguity in intonation.
 Such abbreviations have been preserved.

-**Annotations:** Many of the early contributions are annotated in pencil, usually in William Porden’s hand.
+**Annotations:** Many of the early contributions are annotated in pencil.
 Examples of such annotations are sequential numbering and provisional titles.
 They are indicated by an orange sans-serif typeface, thus:

 > <span class="pencil">Letter to the Editor</span>